-In 2020, sablefish longline surveys were conducted for both the NSEI and SSEI areas in the Southeast Region.
+In 2021, sablefish longline surveys were conducted for both the NSEI and SSEI areas in the Southeast Region.
 These surveys are designed to measure trends in relative abundance and biological characteristics of the sablefish population.
 Biological data collected in these surveys include length, weight, sex, and maturity stage.
-Otoliths are collected and sent to the ADF&G age determination unit in Juneau for age reading.
-The cost of these surveys is offset by the sale of the fish landed; however, in 2020 three permit holders participated in the surveys and could sell their Personal Quota Share (PQS), thus, reducing the impact on the quota for fish harvested and sold by the state.
+Otoliths are collected and sent to the ADU in Juneau.
+The cost of these surveys is offset by the sale of the fish landed; however, in 2021 two permit holders participated in the surveys and sold their Personal Quota Share (PQS), thus reducing the impact on the quota for fish harvested and sold by the state.
 The department plans to allow permit holders to harvest their PQS aboard future NSEI longline surveys.

-In addition to longline surveys, an annual mark-recapture survey has been conducted using longlined pots since 2000.
+In addition to longline surveys, a mark-recapture survey is conducted using longlined pots in most years since 2000.
 This survey has used the state research vessel Medeia since 2012.
-During the 21-day NSEI survey that took place in May 2020, 29 longlined pot sets were made, and 7,916 sablefish were marked and released.
-Sablefish were targeted by statistical area in proportion to the commercial catch using logbook data from the three previous years.
-The mark-recapture results serve as a component of the NSEI stock assessment.
-The tagging survey is not scheduled for 2021 due to budgetary constraints (Contact Rhea Ehresmann).
+A survey was not completed in 2021 due to budgetary constraints, but the survey will occur in May 2022.
+The mark-recapture results serve as a component of the NSEI stock assessment (Contact Rhea Ehresmann).

 In Central Region, ADF&G conducted longline surveys for sablefish from 1996 through 2006 in PWS.
 Longline survey effort was extended into the North Gulf District in 1999, 2000 and 2002.
 All longline surveys were discontinued due to lack of funding, and with the goal of transitioning to a pot longline survey, particularly in PWS.
 Between 1999 and 2005, sablefish were opportunistically tagged in PWS on ADF&G trawl surveys.
 Sablefish tagging surveys were conducted in PWS in 2011, 2013, and 2015 using pot longline gear.
 There were 1,203 fish, 318 fish, and 26 fish tagged in 2011, 2013, and 2015, respectively.
 CPUE was very low in 2013 with an average of 0.11 fish per pot.
-To date, 329 fish have been recaptured from the 2011 survey and 56 were captured from the 2013 survey and 5 from the 2015 survey.
-Of all tagged releases, 57% have been recaptured within PWS and 29% outside in the GOA with the remainder of unknown location.
+To date, 349 fish have been recaptured from the 2011 survey and 63 were captured from the 2013 survey and 10 from the 2015 survey.
+Of all tagged releases, 52% have been recaptured within PWS and 43% outside in the GOA with the remainder of unknown location.
 There have been no PWS sablefish tagging surveys since 2015.